ValeriyAndreevichPushkarev/ShadowZone/README.md

 With that approach we can make absolutely effective computations (on Thz) without any active elements.

+Note that its possible to use another basis (not 1b functions, 4b fucntions or even 8b functions can be computed using that technique).

 Computations without active evements with uncoherent light or em waves.

 Or even use the transistors to "filter EM waves" and detect\inverse them :)